 The EquiMoves system uses Inertia’s sensor nodes as mobile measuring units attached to the legs of the horse, the withers and the head.
 The movement coordination, temporal and spatial gait parameters are extracted from the signals retrieved in all gaits of the horse.
 The analysis quantifies scientifically the differences between horses but also response on training, shoeing, nerve blocking, medication, etc.

 Data collection and analysis

-Data has been collected from various types of horses instrumented with ProMove-mini sensor nodes on the legs, the withers and the head.
-Each node was attached using a custom made holster, see figure below.
+The EquiMoves system collects data from horses instrumented with ProMove-mini sensor nodes on the legs, the withers and the head.
+Each node is attached using a custom made holster.

-The sensors were set to a sampling rate of 200Hz, with the low g accelerometer set at ± 16g and the high-g accelerometer set at ± 200g.
-The data was wirelessly transmitted to the Inertia Gateway and also stored using the internal memory of each sensor.
-Synchronization among all sensors was less than 100ns.
+The sensors are set to a sampling rate of 200Hz, with the low g accelerometer set at ± 16g and the high-g accelerometer set at ± 200g.
+The data is wirelessly transmitted to the Inertia Gateway and also stored using the internal memory of each sensor.
+Synchronization among all sensors is less than 100ns.